a-morales/kwm/README.md

 Using hotkeys to change window focus will work even if focus-follows-mouse has been disabled.

 *Multiple monitor support:*
-Kwm supports external monitors and have commands that allow for focusing screens,  moving windows, and capturing applications.
+Kwm supports external monitors and have commands that allow for focusing screens, and moving windows.
-For more information, see `kwmc help screen` and `kwmc config capture`.
+For more information, see `kwmc help screen`.

 ## Install: